I am a molecular biologist currently working in the Molecular Ecology Group at CEH.

-Research has included projects funded by Dstl, the Environment Agency, NERC and the Wellcome Trust.
+Research projects in the past I have led and managed have been funded by Dstl, the Environment Agency, NERC and the Wellcome Trust.

-Research includes the genetic mechanisms of bioluminescence in fireflies and glow-worms; molecular tools to study the population dynamics of Leishmania vectors in South America and the hematophagous behaviour of blackflies in Africa using molecular tools; the evaluation of a molecular-based approach to river invertebrate identification using DNA barcodes for Simuliidae and the effect of habitat perturbation on RNA expression profiles in blackfly populations in UK rivers.
+- The evaluation of a molecular-based approach to river invertebrate identification using DNA barcodes for Simuliidae and the effect of habitat perturbation on RNA expression profiles in blackfly populations in UK rivers

 PhD Student Supervision: